Dismiss Modal

 Here are some good eating rules to follow:

 • Protein.
 Eating protein is important for your body.
-But too much protein can put a strain on your kidneys.
+But too much protein, especially from supplements, can put a strain on your kidneys.
 Eating less protein may slow the progression of chronic kidney disease.
 Foods high in protein include meat, fish, beans, nuts, eggs, cheese, and other dairy products.
 A registered dietitian can help you plan a diet that has the right amount of protein for you.

 • Sodium.
-Having too much salt in your diet can make your body to hold onto (retain) water.
-Ask your provider or dietitian how much sodium per day you are allowed.
+Having too much salt in your diet can make your body hold onto (retain) water.
+Ask your dietitian or other health care provider how much sodium per day you are allowed.
 This will help you prevent fluid buildup in your body (fluid retention).
 It can also help control high blood pressure.
-Learn to read food labels to find how much sodium is in one serving.
+Learn to read food labels to find how much sodium is in 1 serving.
 Foods high in salt include processed meats, canned and boxed foods, sauces, salted chips and snacks, pickled foods, frozen dinners, and restaurant and fast food.

 • Fluids.
 If you have advanced kidney disease, you will need to limit the water and fluids you drink.
 If you don’t, then too much water will build up in your body.
 The exact amount of fluid you can drink depends on how well your kidneys are working.
 Ask your provider how much water you can safely drink each day.